Can You Bring a Cooler on A Plane? The Ultimate How-To Guide

 But the real reward feels bigger than either of those things.

-It is opening something familiar on a busy travel day.
-It is knowing lunch is already handled.
+It is opening something familiar on a busy travel day and knowing lunch is already handled.
 It is watching a family settle into the flight with food they are actually excited to eat.

 And if you happen to pull out a fresh turkey sandwich while cruising above the clouds?